- Politics and Social Issues»

 How easy it is for anything to become stale news.
 I would have asked him who he thought was to blame if he hadn't been in such a rush.

-On Sunday, I received a voice mail message from a female loss adjuster who was trying to find our flooded house.
+On Sunday, I received a voicemail message from a female loss adjuster who was trying to find our flooded property.
 The line was bad and I could hardly understand her accent.
 Trust the insurance people not to take any notice when I told them not to send anyone just yet.
 She had come all the way from Ireland.

 It was well into the following week before the extent of the damage in Doncaster was recognised for the disaster it truly was.
-But at least no one had lost their life or become seriously injured.
-If that lady at the call centre had been watching the national news that week she would now have all the proof she needed!
+But at least no one had lost their lives or become seriously injured.
+If that lady at the call centre had been watching the national news that week, she would now have all the proof she needed!

 The floodwater was eventually pumped away (fire brigade saves the day again) and a week later we were allowed back to view the damage.
 We had to go and secure the place with padlocks as looting had now been reported.